upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 `up space init` and `up space upgrade` install CloudNativePG automatically, if needed.

-If that's not enough, see below for more information on how to bring your own PostgreSQL instance.

 ### Helm chart

 If you are installing the Helm chart in some other way, you can manually install CloudNativePG in one of the [supported ways](https://cloudnative-pg.io/documentation/current/installation_upgrade/), for example: